darkrelics/eidolon-engine/documentation/incremental-implementation.md

 Character updates are applied atomically using DynamoDB update expressions.
 This function builds dynamic update statements based on the specific changes needed, handling XP additions, wound applications, and room changes in a single database operation for consistency and performance.
 These updates are accumulated from both skill challenges and combat encounters within mechanical segments.

+**Important XP Multiplier Constraint**: The BaseXPMultiplier field in story metadata must default to 0.5 and must never equal or exceed 1.0.
+This ensures incremental gameplay provides experience at a slower rate than active MUD play, maintaining game balance between the two modes.

 ```python
 def apply_character_updates(character_id, updates):
     """Apply accumulated XP and other updates to character."""